Periprosthetic Fracture Coding and Sequencing

 What is a Periprosthetic Fracture?

-Periprosthetic fractures are fractures that occur around a prosthesis.
+Periprosthetic fractures are fractures that occur near or around a prosthetic joint.
 They are not complications of the prosthesis but are caused by either trauma or disease (pathological).
-These fractures are not coded as a complication since they do not actually involve the implant.
+These fractures are not coded as a complication of a device since they do not actually involve the implant.
 ICD-10-CM has specific codes for periprosthetic fractures.

 How is a Periprosthetic Fracture Coded and Sequenced?

-There is a "Code First" note under M97 that states "Code first, if known, the specific type and cause of fracture, such as traumatic or pathological."
+In ICD-10-CM, periprosthetic fractures are reported with codes from category M97 Periprosthetic fracture around internal prosthetic joint.
+There is an instructional note under M97 that states "Code first, if known, the specific type and cause of fracture, such as traumatic or pathological."

 Examples:

 • Patient is admitted for new periprosthetic fracture of the lower end of the left femur after falling down 4 steps.
-This fracture is documented to not involve the actual joint prosthesis.
-In this case, report ICD-10-CM codes S72.402A (Unspecified fracture of lower end of left femur, initial encounter for closed fracture) as the principal/first listed diagnosis followed by M97.02XA (Periprosthetic fracture around internal prosthetic left hip joint, initial encounter) as a secondary diagnosis.
-(Also assign external cause codes)
+The fracture does not involve the actual joint prosthesis.
+In this case, report ICD-10-CM codes S72.402A (Unspecified fracture of lower end of left femur, initial encounter for closed fracture) as the principal/first listed diagnosis followed by M97.12XA (Periprosthetic fracture around internal prosthetic left knee joint, initial encounter) as a secondary diagnosis.

-• Patient is status post left shoulder replacement and presents for periprosthetic fracture of the humerus after rolling over in the bed.
+• Patient is status post left shoulder replacement and presents for periprosthetic fracture of the humerus after rolling over in bed.
 The patient was worked up and it was found that the fracture was due to underlying osteoporosis.
 There was no fracture of the actual joint prosthesis.
-In this case, report ICD-10 CM codes M84.422A (Pathological fracture, left humerus, initial encounter for fracture) as the principal/first listed diagnosis followed by M97.32XA (Periprosthetic fracture around internal prosthetic left shoulder joint, initial encounter) as a secondary diagnosis.
-(Also assign osteoporosis and external cause codes)
+In this case, report ICD-10-CM codes M84.422A (Pathological fracture, left humerus, initial encounter for fracture) as the principal/first listed diagnosis followed by M97.32XA (Periprosthetic fracture around internal prosthetic left shoulder joint, initial encounter) as a secondary diagnosis.
+(Also assign a code for osteoporosis)

-If the actual joint prosthesis is broken, then the fracture would be coded as a complication of internal joint prosthesis and sequenced as the principal/first listed diagnosis code.
+If the actual joint prosthesis is broken, that would be coded as a complication of internal joint prosthesis and sequenced as the principal/first listed diagnosis code.

 References